box-community/box-javascript-sdk/README.md

 # Using the Box Clientside SDK

 ## Getting Started
-Currently the root of the Box Clientside SDK only contains a `BasicBoxClient` property that contains Managers for interacting with the Box REST API.
+Currently the root of the Box Clientside SDK contains a `BasicBoxClient` property and a `PersistentBoxClient` property that contains Managers for interacting with the Box REST API.

 To initialize the SDK, use the following: